bbondy/khan-academy-fxos/README.md

 See here for information on how to apply for a Khan Academy API key:
 https://github.com/Khan/khan-api/wiki/Khan-Academy-API-Authentication

+## Building the source

+You need [Nodejs](http://nodejs.org) installed to run the following commands (please run them in the order given).

+* Install react-tools by running `npm install -g react-tools`.

+* Install jsx by running `npm install -g jsx`

 The first time you get setup, run `./rebuild`.
 Then run `./runserver`.
 This will start a local python HTTP server on port 8092.
 It will also start watching js and jsx changes and transpile everything in the `./js` directory to the `./build` directory.
 In this way React and ES6 features can be used.